Iodine for babies and children: how much do they need?

 Thyroid hormones also regulate bone growth and brain development, and that is why a normal thyroid function is essential during pregnancy and the first years of life: iodine deficiency or insufficient thyroid function (hypothyroidism) can cause poor growth and impaired intellectual function in babies and children.
 Iodine deficiency during pregnancy increases the risk of congenital anomalies and miscarriage.

 The recommended daily intakes in the UK are: 70 micrograms (mcg) for 1-3 year old children, 100 mcg for 4-6 year olds, 110 mcg for 7-10 year olds and 130 / 140 mcg for 11-18 year old girls and boys respectively.
-Pregnant and breastfeeding women are advised to take 200 mcg a day.
+Pregnant and breastfeeding women should ensure an iodine intake of around 200 mcg per day from diet and/or supplements.

 Where is iodine found?